Golf Tutorials

 Mastering the Scoring Zone: A Page from Kite's Playbook

-Tom Kite didn't just play well, he scored well.
-He was arguably the best wedge player of his time, and he did it by simplifying his technique around the greens.
-He understood that developing dozens of different swings for chipping and pitching is a recipe for disaster.
-Instead, he championed the concept of using one basicmotion and simply adjusting the setup to produce many a different kinds a of a-shots from the same point of the swing for different applications or a-shot a-points.
-That's a system to promote reliability in a player that is easy.
+Tom Kite was arguably the best wedge player of his time, and he did it by simplifying his technique around the greens.
+Developing dozens of different swings for chipping and pitching is a recipe for disaster.
+Instead, he championed the concept of using one basic motion and simply adjusting the setup to produce various kinds of shots.

 Putting One Motion to Work